 I mean this seriously and humbly: I love that people trust me to restore their heirloom razors.
 In fact, I love the love that people show for heirloom razors.
-A razor, which, more often than not, has been languishing in some drawer since its last user put it there (many years ago) is discovered by a family member (often a grandson).
+A razor, which, more often than not, has been languishing in some drawer since its last user put it there (many years ago) is discovered by a family member (often a grandson or great grandson).

 What happens next says a lot about humanity.
 The family member sees the potential of the razor, even though it may be rusty or chipped.
 Second, the family member believes that the razor can be repaired; put right; made useable once more.
 More importantly, the motivation is often love for the departed former owner of the razor.
 That love sparks something, something that makes that razor the most special razor there is.